Combining Rational maps and Kleinian groups via orbit equivalence: Pinching laminations and mateability of Bers boundary groups

-The purpose of the current subsection is to put such Bers' boundary groups in our mating framework by showing that the map $\widehat{A}_{\Gamma, \mathrm{BS}}$ can be conformally mated with all polynomials in principal hyperbolic components (of suitable degree).
-The upshot is that Theorem~\ref{moduli_interior_mating_thm} can only be extended (in a natural sense) from the Teichm{\"u}ller space to a rather sparse subset of its boundary.
+The purpose of the current subsection is to show that the canonical extensions of these Bowen-Series maps can be conformally mated with all polynomials in the principal hyperbolic components of a suitable degree (in the sense of Subsection~\ref{mat_def_subsec}).
 The main theorem of this section is the following: